 About Keith Akers

 I was a computer programmer for nearly 20 years, but have retired to devote myself to writing and activism.
 My wife (Kate Lawrence) worked as a librarian and is also retired.
 I've been involved with various vegetarian groups for over a quarter of a century, including the Vegetarian Society of D. C., the Vegetarian Society of Colorado, and the International Vegetarian Union.
-I'm currently also running a small environmental group, Denver Energy Awareness.
+I'm currently running the group Denver Vegans.

 The world faces a crisis of the greatest magnitude, which is difficult to exaggerate: we are staring the collapse of industrial civilization right in the face.
 We have encountered the "limits to growth" due to resource shortages.
 Oil is only the most visible and obvious resource problem, but dozens of others are waiting in the wings (soil erosion, deforestation, climate change, you name it).